KOsentowski/TheWedge/README.md

 ## Kaylee's Note

 Thanks for taking the time to look this over.
 I've included an image of the graph created of the row count discrepancies.
 The issue is in 2016 months 5 and 6...
 I did manually swap out table names.
 And it was super tedious.
 I got to the point some answer was better than none, however I wish I would have been able to get it with the power of programing.
 Lesson learned.

+## Feedback 2

+Sweet, thanks for doing that analysis.
+Great work this semester.